 Eli Lilly in Focus

-Headquartered in Indianapolis, Eli Lilly (LLY) is a Medical stock that has seen a price change of 0.25% so far this year.
-The drugmaker is paying out a dividend of $0.64 per share at the moment, with a dividend yield of 2.22% compared to the Large Cap Pharmaceuticals industry's yield of 2.98% and the S&P 500's yield of 1.97%.
+Based in Indianapolis, Eli Lilly (LLY) is in the Medical sector, and so far this year, shares have seen a price change of -2.85%.
+Currently paying a dividend of $0.64 per share, the company has a dividend yield of 2.29%.
+In comparison, the Large Cap Pharmaceuticals industry's yield is 3.08%, while the S&P 500's yield is 1.92%.

-Taking a look at the company's dividend growth, its current annualized dividend of $2.58 is up 14.7% from last year.
-Eli Lilly has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 4.06%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Lilly's current payout ratio is 46%, meaning it paid out 46% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $2.58 is up 14.7% from last year.
+Eli Lilly has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 4.89%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Right now, Lilly's payout ratio is 46%, which means it paid out 46% of its trailing 12-month EPS as dividend.

 High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that LLY is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+That said, they can take comfort from the fact that LLY is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report